TomasHubelbauer/markright/readme.md

   - `?` indicates the file text should be checked against the excepcted text
   - `+` indicates the code block text is to be appended not to replace the file
   - `-` indicates the code block text is to be interpolated not to replace file
+  - `±` indicates the code block text is a patch to be appled to the file text
   - `_` is a placeholder for the last file name and cannot be used as file name
   - Some operating systems allows some of these symbols in file names bur MR not
 - MarkRight can not output `` ` `` and `~` into a file name using the info text